gruns/blagoblag/content/drafts/math-is-real.rst

 But the fact of the matter is **math is real**.
 It is **possible** to build systems which are secure, and people will.
-And attempting to criminalize the *existance* of secure systems is somewhere between pointless whack-a-mole and self-destructive (without even beginning to touch on whether or not it's legal).
+And attempting to criminalize the *existence* of secure systems is somewhere between pointless whack-a-mole and self-destructive (without even beginning to touch on whether or not it's legal).

 The assertion that we need companies like Facebook, Yahoo, and Google to